 If you learn of an adoptee or anyone for that matter share feelings in real life or online, about wishing they were aborted or wishing they would die have you reached out to them on a personal level?
 Have you said to them, “I’m so sorry you are feeling this way.
 My heart hurts for you.
 Can you tell me more about why you are feeling this way?
 How can I help you?”
 Do you have the willingness to reach out to these people and try to understand where they are coming from?
 Do you have the willingness to LISTEN without the intent to reply?
 Do you have the willingness to try to put yourself in this persons shoes, even when you can’t relate to what they are saying because “That wasn’t my experience!”

 My reason for writing this blog post is to share I have had times in my life where I have felt anger towards my birth mother because she didn’t abort me, and I have felt like I wanted to die many times but this does not define who I am.
 It’s all been a part of my healing process.
 If I didn’t have so many deep-rooted adoptee issues, I honestly would be doing great in life.
 Just so happens, the pain from adoption has been the very same pain that has been my reason for starting Adoptees Connect and Adoptee Merch.
-It’s that same pain that God is going to turn around and use it for His good.

 Are you meeting people where they are?